Holt.Blue

 Teaching Materials for Benjamin V. Holt

 To give the reader a good sense of my course materials and the philosophy out which they are born, I shall present examples of the kind of materials I use in my courses which are representative of the structure which most of my courses follow.
-While any one of my courses is suitable for the purpose of illustrating my overall philosophy and methodology, I shall give the reader a tour of my "Math in Society" (MTH 105) course.
+While any one of my courses is suitable for the purpose of illustrating my overall philosophy and methodology, I shall give the reader a tour of my "Probability & Statistics" (STAT 243Z) course.

 Should the reader wish to see any of my other courses and their accompanying materials, they may view the the main page of my course website following the "Courses" link in the menu bar at the top of this page.

-The following link will open a new tab with the MTH 105 Homepage and all of its links.
+The following link will open a new tab with the STAT 243Z Homepage and all of its links.

 The reader will notice that that there are links to each graded item including: All of the above items are addressed in the Course Syllabus which describes the implementation of my teaching philosophy in the classroom.
 In addition to a description of each of the graded item in the above links, the syllabus informs students of the weight of each graded item which make up their course grade.
 Finally, last page of the syllabus gives the course schedule of topics for each day of the course.